 Noting that the difference between the two FPLs is a projected sea level rise increase of 0.5m (between 2050 and 2100), the FPL's (and model results from which they are derived) illustrate that the impact of sea level rise for floodplain risk management diminishes upstream along Belongil Creek and underneath the railway but is still felt significantly across most of the floodplain.
-Areas which are not impacted include the Byron Bay Industrial Estate, Belongil Swamp (west of the Industrial Estate, and north of Ewingsdale Road and the easternmost part of the Byron Bay CBD, which has an alternative northward flow path to an outlet on Clarkes Beach.

 Figure 21 and Figure 22 show the "Existing" condition peak model elevations for the 10% AEP ("1 in 10 year") and 1% AEP ("1 in 100 year") floods respectively.
 Comparison of these two figures shows that inundation caused by the 1% AEP event does not differ extensively from that for the 10% AEP Event.
-One notable difference is that there is overland flood connectivity within the Byron Bay CBD, east of the railway line, for the
+One notable difference is that there is overland flood connectivity within the Byron Bay CBD, east of the railway line, for the 1% event which is not present for the 10% event.
+Inundation across the floodplain is typically 0.1 m deeper for the 1% AEP event when compared to the 10% AEP Event.
+Drainage in most flow events will be impacted by both local catchment rainfall patterns and the tailwater conditions in the primary drains and in the broader Cumbebin Swamp area.
+The tailwater level will be a major issue during very intense rainfall events.